hep-mh/flounder/README.md

 <img src="https://hep-mh.com/files/mimetypes/application-x-desktop.png" alt="exe" width="50"/>

 A standard installer in ``.exe`` format can be downloaded from [here](https://hep-mh.com/files/packages/flounder-latest-windows-x86_64-setup.exe).
 After downloading, double-click the file and proceed with the installation process.
+Afterwards, the application can be started from your launcher.

 ### • **macOS / iOS** •